You can change your password by clicking “Edit Profile” under the “Dashboard” tab, or click here to change your password.

 Commissions are decided upon by the professor and can be set as fixed $ amounts per trade, per share or a % total of each trade.

 Stock-Trak executes all North American stocks, options, and future orders at real time prices.
-Mutual funds and bonds are executed at end of day prices while trades from international stocks are delayed 15-30 minutes.
+Mutual funds and bonds are executed at end of day prices while trades from international stocks are delayed 15-30 minutes or use end of day prices, depending on the market.
 Since the markets close at 4 pm ET., trades made after that time will be executed at the opening price of the next trading day.
-Please note that although trades are executed at real time prices, and that the bid and ask prices are real time; the prices you see in your open positions are delayed by 10–15 minutes.
+Please note that although trades are executed at real time prices, and that the bid and ask prices used are real time; the prices users see when logged into the site are delayed by approximately 15 minutes.
+Even for markets and orders where we are using real time data to fill orders, we will not display real time data.

 Every successful transaction you make (buy, sell, short or cover) is counted as a trade.
 Open and cancelled orders do not count against your trade limit.
 Dividends and stock splits do not count as trades.